Monitor Your Home Energy in Real Time with ESP32 and Home Assistant

 Save your things from the landfill and your wallet from having to replace them.

-Join us in Tog on Sunday 19th of January from 12 pm – 4 pm.
+Join us in Tog on Saturday, the 19th of April, from 2 pm – 6 pm.

 What objects can you bring in?